hyosung11/Launch-School/Courses/journal.md

 10:55 I started working a freeCodeCamp app using OOP, but then stopped.
 I have to buckle down and take the retake of the JS129 Written Assessment.

 12:16 Been studying, but need a break.

+13:02 Losing focus and ready to go to the gym to train.